 Honesty and vulnerability will always prevail because your partner will be able to see the real you.
 If you show your partner you care, they’ll be more willing to reciprocate.

-Many of do these emotional check-ins in our day to day life without even thinking about it.
-We listen to our partner, hear their wishes and fears, and adjust our habits.
+Many of us do these emotional check-ins in our day-to-day life without even thinking about it.
+We listen to our partners, hear their wishes and fears, and adjust our habits.
 This is how we fundamentally strengthen our relationships.
 The same concept applies while we’re on vacation.

 Pay attention to your partner’s body language.
 Ask them how they’re doing and what they’re feeling.
 If they’re hesitant to answer, just tell them that you want to have the best possible vacation and that their feelings are important to you.